bus710/edgex-on-raspberry-pi/40_custom_services.md

 ### 4.2.2 Edit the configuration file

-The app functions SDK offers handlers and filters for the message stream of EdgeX.
+The app functions SDK offers handlers and filters for the message stream of EdgeX core data service.
 Examples of app functions SDK show various use cases but we can start from the simplest one.
 In the previous step, the example is already compiled but we need to take a look into the main.go and res/configuration.toml files.

 The **res/configuration.toml** is the configuration file for this app function.
 Target message source can be specified as long as other settings.
-The sub section **ApplicationSettings** should have device name as target message source.
-Since our device service has the name as "Simple-Device02" in its configuration.toml, we need to write the same name for DeviceNames as below.
+The sub section **ApplicationSettings** should have device names as target message sources.
+Since our device service has the name as **Simple-Device02** in its configuration.toml, we need to write the same name for DeviceNames as below.

 ```toml
 [ApplicationSettings]
 DeviceNames = "Simple-Device02"
 ```

 The **main.go** is the place where the actual handlers and filters can be written.
 The structure and flow are straightforward.
 In the main function, it initializes the app SDK with a secret key.
 Then it reads the configuration.toml file and DeviceNames variable.
 Pipeline is configured with chained functions for message handling and filtering.
-The printXMLToConsole function is specified at the end of the chain so that we can write some code there to use the data filtered in the pipeline so that the incoming messages get passed to other go routines as we normally use Go.
+The printXMLToConsole function is specified at the end of the chained functions so that we can write some code there to use the data filtered from the pipeline so that the incoming messages can be passed to other go routines as we normally write Go code.

 ```go
 func main() {